Diocese of Valence: The French Revolution

 Pope Pius VI, who had been taken prisoner and deported from Italy by troops of the French Directory, was imprisoned in the fortress of Valence.
 Imprisonment was the idea of the directors of the département de Drôme.
 On 22 July 1799, the Directorate of the French Republic ordered that the pope be brought to Dijon by way of Lyon, but a doctor of Valence certified that the pope was ill, and that his departure had to be deferred.
 He was sufficiently recovered to participate in the ceremonies of the Feast of the Assumption (15 August), but the next day his health suddenly worsened.
 After six weeks in Valence he died, on the morning of 29 August 1799, at the age of 81.
 His body was buried in the chapel, On 30 December 1799, a discussion was held in Paris by the Consuls of the French Republic, resulting in a decision to repudiate any responsibility and to order a public funeral.
 On 2 January 1800, the Minister of the Interior, Lucien Bonaparte, wrote to the administrators of the departement of Drôme, ordering a public funeral and a simple monument; the funeral took place on 30 January.
 On 2 December 1801, First Consul Bonaparte gave orders allowing the remains to given to Monsignor Giuseppe Spina, Archbishop of Corinth, to be taken to Rome from Valence "with decency but without pomp," in the words of Talleyrand.
 The pope's heart, however, was retained in Valence.

 On 29 November 1801, in the concordat of 1801 between the French Consulate, headed by First Consul Napoleon Bonaparte, and Pope Pius VII, the bishopric of Valence and all the other dioceses were suppressed.
-This removed all the contaminations and novelties introduced by the Constitutiona Church.
+This removed all the contaminations and novelties introduced by the Constitutional Church.
 The pope then recreated the French ecclesiastical order, respecting in most ways the changes introduced during the Revolution, including the reduction in the number of archdioceses and dioceses.
 In 1801, when the archdiocese of Vienne was suppressed, the archdiocese of Lyon became the metropolitan of the diocese of Valence.
 The diocese of Saint-Paul-trois-châteaux (Tricastrensis), which had been a suffragan of the archdiocese of Arles, was also suppressed on 29 November 1801, and its territory incorporated into the diocese of Valence.